bg bg

 In 2018, over 50 million dogs (nearly 20% of registered canines) in the US were regarded as seriously obese by their veterinary practitioners.
 Often, by the time they’ve seen a vet, this excess weight is already causing serious health issues.

 Since there’s so much variability in the canine community, identifying the ideal weight can be tricky.
 It’s easy to find guides to specific breeds, but these often contradict one another or offer wide ranges for ideal weight.
 For mixed-breed pets, such guides are often totally useless.
-Try to see if your dog is overweight by answering these questions, but if you’re still not sure, consult the BCS charts for a visual guide.
+Try to see if your dog is overweight by answering these questions, but if you’re still not sure, consult the Body Condition Score (BCS) charts for a visual guide.

 • Can you feel your pet’s ribs?
 These shouldn’t be obscured by a layer of fat.